jmeile/JMMidiBassPedalController/src/Automation/README.md

 Under MACOS you have two alternatives for automatically starting tasks: either run the task when a user logons (Login Item) or during system startup (Launch Daemon or Agent).
 Personally, I prefer the last option, since you won't have to login to the system and it will be ready as soon as MACOS starts.
+Please note that when running Daemons as root, the MIDI configuration for virtual ports isn't available;
+only physical port, ie: an USB to MIDI cable, are visible.

 ## Runing a Task whenever a user logons